feature-engine/feature_engine/docs/user_guide/datetime/DatetimeFeatures.rst

         "var_date2": ['06/21/12', '02/10/98', '08/03/10', '10/31/20'],
     })

-And mistakenly extract the hour and the minute.
+And we mistakenly extract the hour and the minute:

 .. code:: python